Back to PART 1 & 6 Complaints

 The SMF's actions reveal a troubling disregard for crucial evidence, as the SMF Barrister focused on the unsigned status of the tenancy lease renewal, while totally ignoring the underlying issues of onerous and predatory lease conditions, that justified the Applicant tenants' refusal to renew the tenancy lease.
 The dishonesty and fraud, was by way of Fabrication and Lies to the QCAT Tribunal QCAT Q1363-23 hearing and the Applicant tenants, five months after the fact, so as to cover up the onerous and predatory lease conditions that appeared to be their normal way of conducting business, and treating tenants as trash.

 There can be no mistake as to the then existence of the onerous and predatory lease conditions, because the real estate employer of the Property Manager (PM) responsible, compensated the Applicant tenants with a five figure amount subsequent to their own lengthy period of Going Dark.
-Their reason for coming clean which they admitted, was to remove website publications exposing their dishonesty and fraud, which the QCAT Appeal Tribunal has since wrongly refused to deal with by ignoring Crucial Evidence, and now also Going Dark.
+Their reason for coming clean which they admitted, was to remove website publications exposing their dishonesty and fraud, which the QCAT Appeal Tribunal has since wrongly refused to deal with by ignoring Crucial Evidence, and now appears to be also Going Dark.

 Further evidence justifying the Applicant tenants' refusal to renew the tenancy lease, is contained within: